jaccovanschaik/exproto/README.md

 (block or line), preprocessor statements, and C declarations.
 We simply reproduce those declarations that seem to define functions (i.e. the ones that contain parentheses) and leave out the rest.
-If a declaration starts with the string `static` we leave it in or take it out based on the -s/--statics option.
+If a declaration is `static` we leave it in or take it out based on the -s/--statics option.

 There are some complications of course.
 We need to skip function bodies, which means we have to count open and close curly braces, but we don't